JoHoop/semantic-ui-react-firebase-starter/README.md

 Start by setting up a project with the Firebase dashboard and adding your credentials to the `.env` file.
 Authentication features should work out of the box.
-Make sure not to push your credentials (obviously).
+Make sure not to publish your credentials (obviously).

 ```
 ## Firebase